Providence (Avatar Press): VIII: The Key

 Robert has spent several weeks staying with Randall Carver discussing the relationship between dreams and art.
 He has also discovered, in an amateur publication called Pine Cones, a writer of weird fiction he particularly admires named H. P. Lovecraft.
-Carver demonstrates to Robert the power of dreams by taking him into the Dreamlands, where they meet a group of cats who carry them up towards the moon before they are snatched and dropped by a flock of Nightgaunts.
-On waking, Carver takes Robert into town to a literary event with Lord Dunsany as its guest speaker.
-To Robert's delight, one of the other attendees is none other than Howard Lovecraft himself.
+Carver demonstrates to Robert the power of dreams by taking him into the Dreamlands, where they meet a group of cats who carry them up towards the Moon before they are snatched and dropped by a flock of Nightgaunts.
+On waking, Carver takes Robert to attend a literary event with Lord Dunsany as its guest speaker.
+To Robert's delight, one of the other attendees is none other than Lovecraft himself.
 The unwitting Robert introduces himself to Lovecraft, and it becomes ominously apparent that their meeting has been pre-ordained by dark forces.

 IX: Outsiders

-Robert arrives in Providence to meet Henry Annesley, a scientist who has developed a pair of spectacles through which he can see the extra-dimensional organisms which overlap our plane of reality.
+Robert arrives in Providence to meet Henry Annesley, a scientist who has developed a pair of spectacles through which he can see extra-dimensional organisms which overlap our plane of reality.
 Annesley, a member of Stella Sapiente, tells Robert some of the group's history, and introduces him to Howard Charles, a young genealogist.
-Annesley observes that Robert and Howard are sexually attracted to each other, and suggests Howard show Robert some of the local landmarks associated with the 'Stell Saps'.
-Howard takes Robert to St. John's Church where occult meetings were once held in the steeple.
-They go inside and discover a shining trapezohedron in a box, in fact the very same meteorite that fell to earth in Manchester.
+Annesley observes that Robert and Howard Charles are attracted to each other, and suggests Howard show Robert some of the local landmarks associated with the "Stell Saps".
+Howard takes Robert to St. John's Church, where occult meetings were once held in the steeple.
+They go inside and discover a shining trapezohedron in a box, in fact the very same meteorite that fell to Earth in Manchester.
 Howard seduces Robert, and they have sex while looking into the alien stone.
-Afterwards, Robert calls on H. P. Lovecraft at his home.
+Afterwards, Robert calls on Lovecraft at his home.
 Lovecraft helps Robert find lodgings, and then Robert accompanies him to visit his mother in the mental hospital.
 Robert waits while Lovecraft sees his mother and pretends not to overhear their exchange.
 Lovecraft rejoins him and they depart.
-Lovecraft's mother looks on after them, and sees the same weird creatures in the air that Annesley does through his spectacles.
+Lovecraft's mother looks on after them and sees the same weird creatures in the air that Annesley does through his spectacles.